 Access from December 1 to May 15 is via snowmobile, snowshoes or skis on a groomed 7 mile trail.
 (Wheeled vehicles aare prohibited during the December 1 to May 15 time frame).

-The cabin fits six guests and provides propane lights and a propane cooking stove.
-Both the cabin and the outdoor modern vault toilet are wheelchair accessible.
+The newer rustic cabin fits six guests and provides propane lights and a propane cooking stove.
+Both the cabin and the outdoor year-round vault toilet are wheelchair accessible.
 A wood stove for heating and firewood is included.
 DO NOT USE THE SUPPLIED FIREWOOD FOR OUTSIDE FIRES.
-Pots, pans, dishes and limited cleaning supplies are also on hand.
+Pots, pans, dishes, and utensils are on hand.
 Though no electricity is available, the cabin comes with electrical outlets, and guests are allowed to bring a generator to hook up to the cabin.
 Plug-in for generator is a normal 110 plug-in.